siemens/embb/CONTRIBUTING.md

 ### Tool Support

 - All source files in the repository must have LF (Unix) line endings.
-Git can take care of this:
+Git can take care of this (using the following option, newly checked-in files and changes to them will automatically be converted from CRLF to LF if necessary):
 ```
   git config --global core.autocrlf input
 ```
-  If this option is set, newly checked-in files (and changes to them) will automatically be converted from CRLF to LF if necessary.
 - For the C++ parts of EMB², we follow [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) which can be checked using the [cpplint](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py) tool.
 However, we ignore some rules as they are not applicable or yield false results for this project.
 For example, we respect the include order of the Google style guide, but use <> instead of "" for project includes (see above).
 To check whether your code adheres to the style guide, use the ```run_cpplint.sh``` script containted in the ```scripts``` folder.
 You may use [clang-format](http://clang.llvm.org/docs/ClangFormat.html) with option ```-style=Google``` to pretty print your code but be aware that line breaking of Doxygen comments may not work properly.
 - Moreover, we regularly check the code using [Cppcheck](http://cppcheck.sourceforge.net/), a light-weight static analysis tool for C/C++.
 To run Cppcheck on all files in a certain directory, call it as follows:
 ```